aleidinger/aleidinger.github.io/index.md

 ## About Me

-Hi, my name is Alina Leidinger and I am a PhD candidate at the <a href="https://www.illc.uva.nl/">Institute of Logic, Language and Computation</a> (ILLC) at the University of Amsterdam, supervised by <a href="https://www.shutova.org/">Katia Shutova</a> and <a href="https://www.illc.uva.nl/People/person/1405/Prof-dr-Robert-van-Rooij">Robert van Rooij</a>.
-In my PhD, I work on implicit bias and stereotypes in large Language Models.
+Hi!👋 My name is Alina Leidinger and I am a 3rd year PhD candidate at the University of Amsterdam's <a href="https://www.illc.uva.nl/">Institute of Logic, Language and Computation</a> (ILLC).
+I'm advised by <a href="https://www.shutova.org/">Katia Shutova</a> and <a href="https://www.illc.uva.nl/People/person/1405/Prof-dr-Robert-van-Rooij">Robert van Rooij</a>.
+In my PhD, I work on bias, stereotypes and robustness in large Language Models.
 My research topic lies at the intersection of Natural Language Processing and Ethical AI.
-Previously, I obtained an MSc in Mathematics in Data Science from <a href="https://www.tum.de/en/">Technical University of Munich</a> and a BSc in Mathematics from <a href="https://www.imperial.ac.uk/">Imperial College London</a>.
+Previously, I obtained an MSc and BSc in Mathematics from <a href="https://www.tum.de/en/">Technical University of Munich</a> and <a href="https://www.imperial.ac.uk/">Imperial College London</a>.

 I am also co-organiser of the <a href="https://projects.illc.uva.nl/LaCo/CLS/">Computational Linguistics Seminar</a> at the ILLC and part of the <a href="https://staging3.certain-ai.nl/">Center for Explainable
 Responsible and Theory-driven Artificial Intelligence</a>.